Biden says China spy balloon ‘not a major breach’

 “No, I don’t think so, because I think that they have a similar modus operandi, a similar way in which they work,” the president said when asked if there’s a difference.

-The president was interviewed by Noticias Telemundo Thursday during a trip Florida, DeSantis and Trump’s home state, for a speech on protecting Social Security and Medicare at the University of Tampa.
+The president was interviewed by Noticias Telemundo Thursday during a trip Florida, the state where DeSantis and Trump live, for a speech on protecting Social Security and Medicare at the University of Tampa.